Mount Bental and Mount Avital - Volcanic Partners

 Volcanic action has shaped much of the landscape of the Golan Heights.
-From the top of Mount Bental, which is adjacent to Mount Avital, you will be able to appreciate the influence of volcanic activity on the topography of this part of the Upper Golan, view Mount Hermon and the Syrian border, and understand the trauma of the Yom Kippur War.
+From the top of Mount Bental, which is adjacent to Mount Avital, you will appreciate the influence of volcanic activity on the topography of this part of the northern Golan Heights, view Mount Hermon and the Syrian border, and understand the trauma of the Yom Kippur War.

 THE WALK

-Directions: Put into Waze “Mount Bental” and click on “Mount Betal/Tal Al-Gharam.”
+Directions: Enter into Waze “Mount Bental” and click on “Mount Bental/Tal Al-Gharam.”
 Drive up the mountain (it is not unduly steep) until you come to the parking lot.

 Admission: There is no admission charge.